sieke13/git-github.com-sieke13-gerardoweather/README.md

 - [Questions](#questions)

 ## Installation
-install the visual studio modules and npm start
+add the .env file whit your openweather key to the server folder install npm npm start

 ## Usage
 view the forecast weather for any city